IsmailsGit/AWS-Module/Notes.md

 ### Serverless
+With Serverless developers don't have to manage servers, they just deploy code/functions

 The ALB routes traffic to lambda functions, which the ALB then converts the http request to a json event that lambda can process.
 In this way Lambda behaves like a web server without EC2 — fully serverless.
 <br> Benefits are: